 - 2.2.
 The Core Strategy sets out the planning framework for guiding the location and level of development with the borough over the next 20 years.
 It will be used to determine planning applications and as a starting point for more detailed policies and site specific proposals that will be contained in subsequent planning documents.
 It will also help implement the land use elements of other plans and strategies. - 2.3.
-Other Development Plan Documents (DPDs) that will help to achieve the vision and objectives set out within this Core Strategy are: - Development Management Policies supports the Core Strategy by setting out additional, more detailed planning policies that the Council will use when considering planning applications.
+Other Development Plan Documents (DPDs) that will help to achieve the vision and objectives set out within this Core Strategy are: - Development Management Policies supports the Core Strategy by setting out additional, more detailed planning policies that the Council will use when considering planning applications. - Site Allocations sets out the Council's detailed proposals and requirements for particular sites and areas.
+These will be illustrated on the Proposals Map.

-- Site Allocations sets out the Council's detailed proposals and requirements for particular sites and areas.
-These will be illustrated on the Proposals Map. - East Hemel Hempstead Area Action Plan (AAP) provides a detailed planning framework for the eastern part of Hemel Hempstead, whose regeneration is of particular importance to the wellbeing and prosperity of the borough and beyond.
+- East Hemel Hempstead Area Action Plan (AAP) provides a detailed planning framework for the eastern part of Hemel Hempstead, whose regeneration is of particular importance to the wellbeing and prosperity of the borough and beyond.
 The extent of this AAP within Dacorum is shown on the Proposals Map.
 The extent of the AAP within St. Albans is to be confirmed. - 2.4.
 These DPDs will be supported by a series of Supplementary Planning Documents (SPDs) which give specific guidance on how the Council's planning strategy and policies will be implemented for specific topics, areas or sites.
 Although they will not form part of the statutory development plan for Dacorum, they will be important considerations in the Council's planning decisions. - 2.5 Neighbourhood Plans may become part of the statutory development plan.
 The decision to prepare a neighbourhood plan will be a matter for the local community either a town or parish council or neighbourhood forum.
 The Council will support local communities in preparing relevant neighbourhood plans and will adopt plans that are supported by local referendums. - 2.6.
-Whilst documents in the Local Planning Framework are being prepared, policies in the Dacorum Borough Local Plan 1991-2011 will continue to be used to guide development until they are replaced.
-Those Local Plan policies that are superseded by policies in this Proposed Submission Core Strategy are listed in Appendix 1.
+The Borough's new local plan will replace the Dacorum Borough Local Plan 1991-2011 (DBLP).
+The Core Strategy itself only replaces part of the DBLP.
+Those DBLP policies which are superseded by the Core Strategy are listed in Appendix 1.